-Bonnie Lendrum is a Canadian author who writes about the things that worry her.
-Just ask her sons—she worries a lot.
-What she does with her worries though is unusual.
-She tustles with them, breaks them down, teases them apart—thread by thread—and then weaves them into stories.
-Her readers say that she engages, entertains, and challenges them.
-Autumn’s Grace, her first novel, which addresses palliative care is available in print and electronic formats at Chapters-Indigo, Amazon, All Lit Up, and through her publisher, Inanna Publications.
+I am a Canadian author who writes about the things that worry me.
+Just ask my sons—I worry a lot.
+But I seldom lose sleep.
+That’s because I tussle with the issues that could keep me awake and tease them apart—thread by thread—until I can weave them into stories that I understand.
+My readers say that I engage, entertain, and challenge them.
+Autumn’s Grace, my first novel, which addresses palliative care is available in print and electronic formats at Chapters-Indigo, Amazon, All Lit Up, and through my publisher, Inanna Publications.

-Her second novel (in the final throes of editing) wrestles with her worries about aging and health care.
+My second novel wrestles with my worries about aging and health care.
 The story is told through conversations among four seventy-something women who are fit, healthy and irreverent as they tackle a seemingly impossible project.
 These ladies went AWOL for two years after my head collided with a cement overhang in December 2014.
 They returned, noisy and opinionated, in January 2017.
 I was delighted.
 This manuscript recently spent a month with a fine editor.
 It’s now in revision.
 Stay tuned.
 The search for a publisher will begin later this fall.

 My third novel is in its early stages of development.
 And yes, it too is about something that worries me—literacy.
 I have created a bright, eight year-old boy with whom I adore spending time.
 His name is Joey.
 He came to me last year at a workshop with Tawni Waters in San Miguel, but the after-effects of a second concussion meant that he immediately hid from creative access.
 Joey returned this winter, once again, in San Miguel.
 This time he stayed through a five day seminar conducted by Jennifer Clement, and accompanied me back to Canada.
 I am enormously grateful for the magic of San Miguel and the talented writers who led me to this third project.